 I love that the Finding Nemo worksheets incorporate social studies and science skills with information about Australia, sea turtles, and symbiotic relationships.

-These kids movie lessons are the perfect way to keep kids engaged and learning, especially at the end of the school year.
+These kids movie worksheets are the perfect way to keep kids engaged and learning, especially at the end of the school year.

 My kids had so much fun watching an old favorie movie and doing the activities that went with it.
 We are looking forward to checking out one of the movies we haven’t seen yet and delving into the lessons for it in the upcoming week.